- Offers 2% Cash Back

 - Direct deposit to a Citi savings or checking account

-- Balance Transfer Fees Are Lurking: Don’t get tricked into using this card to reduce the cost of existing debt.
-Despite offering 0% interest on transferred balances for the first 18 months, this card wasn’t built for finance-charge minimization.
+Don’t get tricked into using this card to reduce the cost of existing debt.
+Despite offering 0% intro rate on transferred balances for the first 18 months, this card wasn’t built for finance-charge minimization.
 Its 3% (min $5) balance transfer fee is proof of that.

 Citi® Double Cash Card – 18 month BT offer